 There are more alarming facts: more than 50 percent of veterans commit violent crimes and they have longer average sentences than non-veterans.

 A Veteran’s Guide To Criminal Law.
 Provides helpful knowledge such as how to get an attorney, what to do if in the custody, and other explanations.

 U.S. Department of Veterans Affairs.
 Benefits and programs for incarcerated veterans and other information.

-Tom Jager is professional blogger.
+About the author: Tom Jager is a professional blogger.
 He works at Proessaywriting.
-He has degree in Law and English literature.
+He has a degree in Law and English literature.
 Tom has written numerous articles/online journals.